 On July 21, 2020, the Company issued a promissory note to the U.S. federal government for the full settlement amount in connection with the SDCA Civil Settlement Agreement (the "Promissory Note").
 The Promissory Note contains customary events of default and related acceleration of payment provisions.
 In addition, the Promissory Note provides, among other terms, that, if during calendar years 2020 through 2023, and so long as amounts payable to the government remain unpaid, the Company receives any civil settlement, damages awards, or tax refunds, to the extent that the amounts exceed \$5.0 million in a calendar year, it will pay 22% of the amount received in such civil settlement, damages award, or tax refunds as an accelerated payment of the scheduled amounts set forth above up to a maximum total acceleration of approximately \$3.4 million.
-Because the Company received a tax benefit payment of approximately \$22.7 million for a portion of the CARES Act Tax Benefit in June 2020 and because this tax refund was received prior to the effective date of the Promissory Note, the initial payment installment included an added payment of \$4.9 million.
-In addition, because the Company received a tax benefit payment of approximately \$15.7 million in September 2020, an accelerated payment of approximately \$3.4 million was made on October 1,2020, with a corresponding reduction in the previously agreed upon payment term and subsequent payment amounts.
+During the year ended December 31, 2020, the Company received a tax refund of \$37.7 million and made accelerated payments of approximately \$3.4 million under the SDCA Civil Settlement Agreement.